Enthusia Professional Racing: Features

 Promotional material for the game emphasised the accuracy of the game's physics.
 To demonstrate the accuracy, a video was produced which shows a direct comparison between a Mazda MX5 being driven in Enthusia and its real life counterpart on the same course.
 It is among the demos that play when the game is left idle on the title screen.

 The game's visual effects include a G meter termed "FGS" (which includes a representation of the car's tyres and their grip), a translucent "moving window" g-force effect and a speed blur effect in first person view.

 The game's highly detailed car models include additional animated parts for specific cars, such as the retracting spoiler of the Bugatti EB110.

 Featured race tracks (of which all but 2 - Tsukuba and Nürburgring Nordschleife - are fictional) include realistic foreground textures, and feature animations such as birds taking off, spinning wind turbines, flowing waterfalls, rivers and fountains, moving car traffic, sand being blown over dunes, and even a full aerobatic demonstration team emitting coloured smoke trails.

 Enthusia accurately represents automatic transmissions, taking advantage of the Dualshock 2's pressure-sensitive throttle input to mimic real automatic transmission characteristics.

 Enthusia can be used with the Logitech Driving Force, Driving Force Pro, Driving Force GT and G25 steering wheels.

 Reception

 The game received "average" reviews according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of one eight and three sevens for a total of 29 out of 40.
+IGN rated the game 7.2/10, suggesting that the game's enthusiast driving lifestyle would have been more accessible to gamers if it had come out in 2004, but its qualities are dwarfed by the fact that it was released around the same time as Gran Turismo 4.

+Based on data provided by Famitsu, the game sold 52248 copies in Japan during that year.